Prey (2022 film): Plot

-In 1719 in the Great Plains, Naru, a young Comanche woman trained as a healer, dreams of becoming a great hunter like her brother Taabe.
-While tracking deer she witnesses strange lights in the sky, which she believes to be a Thunderbird and a sign she is ready to become a hunter, but is actually a Predator dropship.
-Later, a member of the tribe is taken by a lion.
-Naru accompanies the search party, which retrieves the wounded man while Taabe stays behind to hunt the prey.
-Finding large, unusual tracks and a skinned rattlesnake, Naru circles back with Paake and reunites with Taabe.
-The three set a trap for the lion but it kills Paake.
+In 1719 in the Great Plains, Naru, a young Comanche woman trained as a healer, dreams of becoming a great hunter like her brother, Taabe.
+While tracking deer, she witnesses strange lights in the sky, which she believes to be a Thunderbird, and a sign that she is ready to become a hunter.
+However, they are actually from a Predator dropship.

+A member of the tribe, named Puhi, is taken by a mountain lion, and Naru uses her tracking skills to assist a search party, led by Taabe.
+The search party finds Puhi alive, but wounded.
+All members, except for Taabe, Naru, and Paake leave to take him back to the tribe.
+The three set a trap for the lion, but it kills Paake.
+Naru faces off with the lion, but is knocked unconscious after being distracted by strange sounds and lights in the distance.

-Naru faces off with the lion but is knocked unconscious when she is distracted by strange sounds and lights in the distance.
-She awakens at home, having been carried back by Taabe.
-He later returns to the village carrying the animal, earning him the title of War Chief.
-Convinced of a greater threat in the woods, Naru departs with her dog Sarii.
-She stumbles into a bog pit but narrowly escapes before being attacked by a grizzly bear.
-The bear corners her but is then killed by the Predator, giving Naru time to escape before running into a group of Comanche sent to find her.
-The Predator, which Naru calls a "Mupitsi" after Pia Mupitsi, a monster in Comanche folklore, ambushes and kills the men in combat, while Naru is caught in a foothold trap.
+Naru awakens at home, having been carried back by Taabe.
+He later returns to the village after killing the lion, earning him the title of War Chief.
+Convinced that there is a greater threat in the woods, Naru departs with her dog, Sarii.
+She stumbles into a bog pit and narrowly escapes, before being attacked by a grizzly bear.
+She is able to escape after it is attacked and killed by the Predator.
+Shortly after, she runs into a group of Comanche, sent to find her.
+The Predator, which Naru calls a "Mupitsi", (Note: Named after Pia Mupitsi, a monster in Comanche folklore.) ambushes and kills the men.
+While running away, she is caught in a foothold trap.